Mergifyio/mergify/docs/source/actions/merge.rst

 * It doesn't work for private forked repositories.

-* It doesn't work if Mergify is used as a GitHub Action.

 * Due to the change of all commits SHA-1 of the pull request, your contributor will need to force-push its own branch if they add new commits.